alexjercan/crafter-ai/README.md

                         For example if player has 2 wood and places a table it gains 2 reward if the player has 4 stone and places a furnace it gains 2 reward for placing a stone it gains 1 reward for placing a plant in gains 2 reward. these rewards are awarded only for the first time
+- valid (modifier)      Check if the action taken by the agent is valid, if not substract 0.1 from reward that lil B has to learn the hard way that crafting iron picks is not the way to go in wood age

 Modifier means that it can be used as a decorator: `ext_duel_ddqn`